prody/ProDy-website/tutorials/prs_tutorial/calculations.rst

 Next, create an ANM instance and calculate modes from which the covariance matrix can be calculated.
-We could ask for all modes rather than the default subset of the first 20 global modes.
-We could alternatively apply the PRS to another model from which a covariance matrix could be derived such as PCA, GNM or an MD simulation.
+We ask for all modes rather than the default subset of the first 20 global modes to reproduce the published data.

 .. ipython:: python